omega8cc/videola/INSTALL.md

 (ad supported), or Blockbuster / Amazon style (rental) streaming video websites with your own video content.

-Built on [Drupal][2], Videola is a highly flexible, easily expandable, feature- rich open source solution for organizing and managing video content, users, and ecommerce.
+Built on [Drupal][2], Videola is a highly flexible, easily expandable, feature-rich open source solution for organizing and managing video content, users, and ecommerce.
 Want to see Videola in action?
 Check-out [Drupalize.me][3] to get ideas for what you can do with Videola!

 Videola is a base installation profile for creating your video portal website using Drupal.
 This package consists of a .make file which can download all